vercel/next.js/docs/advanced-features/open-telemetry.md

 Next, create a custom [`instrumentation.ts`](./instrumentation.md) file in the root of the project.
 Since you can't import OpenTelemetry in `register` functions executed on the Edge Runtime, we recommend creating second file that will only be imported if the runtime is `nodejs`.

-The following example demonstrates an `instrumenation.ts` file that checks the runtime, then imports the code it needs to run:
+The following example demonstrates an `instrumentation.ts` file that checks the runtime, then imports the code it needs to run:

 ```ts
 // instrumentation.ts